 When I make this using frozen vegetables, I try to remember to thaw them an hour two before roasting.
 That way, they aren’t overly watery and come out crisp.

 If you forget to thaw the vegetables, do not worry.
 You can still make this easy sheet pan meal – you may just have to cook longer, or just cook the veggies a smidge longer.

-Quick Tips For Italian Chicken Sausage Sheet Pan Meal with Veggies
+Quick Tips For This Italian Chicken Sausage Sheet Pan Dinner

 Do You Have to Use Italian Chicken Sausage?

 Absolutely not – you can use whatever chicken sausage, sausage, chicken breast, etc. that you’d like.

 I really happen to like a spicy Italian chicken sausage or sweet Italian chicken sausage for this recipe, but al fresco chicken sausage recipes are always delicious!